oupfiz5/openacs-s6/Readme.md

 OpenACS-S6 is self-hosting at <https://chiselapp.com/user/oupfiz5/repository/openacs-s6>.

 If you are reading this on GitHub, then you are looking at a Git mirror of the self-hosting OpenACS-S6 repository.
-The purpose of that mirror is to test and exercise Fossil's ability to export a Git mirror and using Github CI/CD  (Github Actions).
+The purpose of that mirror is to test and exercise Fossil's ability to export a Git mirror and using GitHub CI/CD (GitHub Actions).
 Nobody much uses the GitHub mirror, except to verify that the mirror logic works.
 If you want to know more about OpenACS-S6, visit the official self-hosting site linked above.

 <a id="org88b0f79"></a>